timescale/docs/self-hosted/replication-and-ha/about-ha.md

 For some systems, recovering from backup alone can be a suitable availability strategy.

-For more information about backups in self-hosted Timescale, see the [backup and restore section][db-backup] in the Timescale documentation.
+For more information about backups in self-hosted TimescaleDB, see the [backup and restore section][db-backup] in the TimescaleDB documentation.

 ## Storage redundancy